The Production Of Pharmaceuticals Using Transgenic Animals Is Called .

 A Comprehensive Overview of Pharming

 Pharming represents a significant advancement in biotechnology, merging the fields of genetic engineering and pharmaceutical production.
-At its core, it relies on the principles of transgenesis, the process of introducing foreign genes (transgenes) into an organism's genome.
+Also, at its core, it relies on the principles of transgenesis, the process of introducing foreign genes (transgenes) into an organism's genome.
 These transgenes are carefully selected and engineered to encode specific therapeutic proteins, such as antibodies, enzymes, hormones, or growth factors.

 The history of pharming can be traced back to the early 1980s, when scientists first demonstrated the feasibility of producing recombinant proteins in the milk of transgenic mice.
-This groundbreaking achievement paved the way for the development of larger transgenic animals, such as goats, cows, sheep, and rabbits, which could produce significantly higher quantities of therapeutic proteins.
-One of the early successes of pharming was the production of antithrombin, a human protein used to prevent blood clots, in the milk of transgenic goats.
+This interesting achievement paved the way for the development of larger transgenic animals, such as goats, cows, sheep, and rabbits, which could produce significantly higher quantities of therapeutic proteins.
+Consider this: one of the early successes of pharming was the production of antithrombin, a human protein used to prevent blood clots, in the milk of transgenic goats.
 This product, approved by the FDA in 2009, marked a major milestone in the field and validated the potential of pharming as a viable alternative to traditional pharmaceutical production methods.

 Essential concepts in pharming include: